ritakalach/atla-sentiment-analysis/README.md

 # Running the code
-You need to have [Jupyter Notebook](https://jupyter.readthedocs.io/en/latest/install.html) installed on your computer.
+You must have [Jupyter Notebook](https://jupyter.readthedocs.io/en/latest/install.html) installed on your computer.
 Download [atla_sentiment_analysis.ipynb](atla_sentiment_analysis.ipynb) to current directory and open Jupyter Notebook by running `jupyter notebook` in the command line.